oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 Parameters | Type | Description
 ---- | ---- | ----
 partner_tx_id | String | A unique transaction ID which callback status to be checked payment_reference_number | String | A unique reference ID only for QRIS transactions.
-Used to identify which callback status to be checked send_callback | Boolean | A flag to indiciate if the latest callback of a transaction need to be re-sent or not
+Used to identify which callback status to be checked.
+The reference number is stated in the end user’s receipt/proof of transaction send_callback | Boolean | A flag to indiciate if the latest callback of a transaction need to be re-sent or not

 <aside class="warning">